I get asked more questions on Hebrews 10:26 than any other verse in the Bible. Evidently, this is a verse that troubles many Christians:

 What is the problem with these messages?
-Well if you listen to the first one you’re going to come away thinking that God is schizophrenic, at war with His own nature.
+Listen to the first one you’re going to come away thinking that God is schizophrenic, at war with His own nature.
 He loves you, but He doesn’t.
 It’s unconditional love – with conditions.
 And if you listen to the second you will either end up a religious fraud or a nervous wreck.
 You may even wish that you had never heard the gospel because ignorance is bliss.

 The tricky part with these false messages is that they are composed of true statements.
 Our God is a consuming fire.
 But the interpretation is all wrong.
 They are anti-cross and anti-Christ.
 Any message that tells you that God is double-minded or that the good news is bad news ought to be rejected.
 You know that, right?
 Good.
 So how do we read Hebrews 10:26?

 A key to unpackaging this scripture is to recall the audience.
 Hebrews was written for – surprise, surprise – Hebrews.
 It was for those who have grown up with the “elementary teachings” of the Old Covenant.
 In other words, the author writes for an informed audience.
 They know all about the law, sacrifices, and high priests.
 But what they may not appreciate is that the law was only a shadow of the good things to come.
 The law points to the true high priest Jesus and His eternally perfect sacrifice.